Five Things to Know: International Four-Ball

 Taffy Brower, FSGA Hall of Fame member and 2004 FSGA Senior Player of the Year, will be playing with JoAnn Ferrieri.
 While the 2015 Senior Player of the Year, Gigi Higgins, is teaming up with 2018 Senior Match Play Champion, Lin Culver.

-Other than Florida, Texas is the most represented state with seven players, followed by Massachusetts with four.
+Other than Florida, Texas is the most represented state with seven players, followed by Massachusetts and New Jersey with four.

-The Wanderers Club Plays Host for the Seventh Consecutive Year
+The Wanderers Club Plays Host for the Eighth Consecutive Year

-The Wanderers Club will play host to the Women’s International Four-Ball for the seventh year in a row.
+The Wanderers Club will play host to the Women’s International Four-Ball for the eighth-straight year.
 The Palm Beach Country club is a challenging and unique Jacobsen Hardy design that is located in Palm Beach, North America's premiere equestrian community.